jayantasamaddar/quick-reference/linux-shell-commands/README.md

 | `rm -r testfolder` | Removes 'testfolder' if it is a direct child of the current directory and contains subfolders and files (`-r` flag for recursive removal). |
 | `rm -d -i testfolder` | Prompts to remove 'testfolder' if it is a direct child of the current directory. |

+**Notes:**
-Note: The rm and rmdir commands do not send the files or directories to the trash bin.
+> The rm and rmdir commands do not send the files or directories to the trash bin.

 ---

 ## Move, Rename, Copy.